Manoj-kumar-C/35-mini-projects/README.md

 # 35 Mini Projects Using HTML, CSS, JS at 2024 -- Target

-In this repo, I'm working on 20 mini projects using HTML, CSS, and JS before the New Year 2022.
+In this repo, I'm working on 35 mini projects before the New Year 2024.
 The goal of this repo is to master front-end development.

 1. [Hoverboard](./hoverboard/)
 2. [Loading Animation](./loading%20animation/)